syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

     int yPosition = e.Y;

     //Gets a signed count of the number of detects the mouse wheel has rotated, multiplied by the WHEEL_DELTA constant.
-A detent is one notch of the mouse wheel.
+A detect is one notch of the mouse wheel.

    int delta = e.Delta;